How to Get Enough Iron When You’re Following a Plant-Based Diet

 There are two types of iron and depending on which kind you’re primarily eating your iron levels will be different.
 Heme iron is iron that is most easily absorbed by the body, and it comes from meat like beef, chicken, pork, and seafood.
 Non-heme iron is not as well absorbed, and it’s found in plants like grains, fortified cereals, beans, nuts, seeds, vegetables, and dairy.

-The NIH recommends vegetarians eat 1.8 times more iron than meat-eaters, which is approximately 32 grams.
+However, the NIH recommends vegetarians eat 1.8 times more iron than meat-eaters.
 Whether you’re completely or only partially plant-based use this recommendation as a guideline to make sure you’re consuming enough iron.
 And if you’re worried you’re not getting enough plant-based iron in your daily diet.
 See our handy cheat sheet below for the plant-based foods with the highest amounts of iron, and ask your doctor to check your iron levels.
 If they are low, discuss with them if adding an iron supplement to your daily diet is right for you.

 How to Increase Iron Absorption